 Skill: Using the Properties of Operations

-Most of the mathematics content related to the Number domain in grades 7-10 can be addressed with the goal of developing algebraic thinking.
-Instead of asking students to memorize rules for performing operations on different numbers, it is more effective to "[…] move them beyond these particular cases and come to think about the underlying mathematical generalization (Beatty & Bruce, 2012; Ontario Ministry of Education, 2005)" (Ontario Ministry of Education, 2013, p.
-6).
+Most of the mathematics content related to the Number strand in Grades 7 to 10 can be addressed with the goal of developing algebraic thinking.
+Instead of asking students to memorize rules for performing operations on different numbers, it is more effective to "[…] move them beyond these particular cases and come to think about the underlying mathematical generalization (Beatty & Bruce, 2012; Ontario Ministry of Education, 2013).
 The goal is to have students observe and analyze a situation, as well as make various connections in order to formulate a generalization.
-Understanding properties such as commutativity, associativity and distributivity in Numbers is a prerequisite for simplifying algebraic expressions and solving equations.
+Understanding number properties such as commutativity, associativity and distributivity is a prerequisite for simplifying algebraic expressions and solving equations.
 Simplifying and solving equations also requires an understanding of the meaning of an equality situation and the meaning of the equal symbol.

-Exploring the various properties of operations means examining the relationships between numbers, that is, analyzing situations in which the change of one quantity has an effect on another quantity.
+Exploring the various properties of operations requires examining the relationships between numbers and analyzing situations in which the change of one quantity has an effect on another quantity.

 Commutative Property of Addition and Multiplication